 Even if this isn’t the case, building up the strength of opposing muscles can help reduce your pain as a good balance in strength allows the muscles to hold the joint in the most functional and least painful position.
 For example, if you have a sore hip, stronger quadriceps, abdominal, glutes and hamstrings can provide support to the hip and in doing so take some of the pressure off it.

-5. Fats are your friend
+Fats are your friend when it comes to joints

 Omega 3 fatty acids definitely have a place in maintaining good health as well as helping to ‘grease’ the joints.